CGNS/HDF5 - An HPC implementation#

 In addition to the attributes of a normal node, special attribute names are reserved for the root node, shown in the following table.

-The name of the root node is [HDF5 MotherNode]
+The root node’s name is [HDF5 MotherNode]

 , its label is [Root Node of HDF5 File]

-, type is MT
+, and the type is MT

 .